ApothecaryMark/purplehat/_about/coaching.md

 ---
 I draw on my interdisciplinary training and lived experience to create a unique psychology informed coaching model.

-Within the context of executive coaching and mentoring I am comfortable working with a wide range of life, work and wellbeing situations.
+Within the context of **executive coaching and mentoring** I am comfortable working with a wide range of life, work and wellbeing situations.
 I blend psychological, psychodynamic and executive coaching techniques to put the person at the centre of a relational model.
 This might also involve group, family or organisational coaching.

 **Whether you are looking for a coaching psychologist, executive coach or mentor then please get in touch [via email](mailto:mark@innovationinsociety.com) or [the contact form](#contact) to start a conversation.**

 I am also comfortable working with neurodiversity, specific learning difficulties, and other constructs of disability within the coaching frame.
-I would not necessarily call myself "an ADHD coach", but would call myself a coach who is comfortable and confident working with ADHD.
-In any event, ADHD is not the only form of neurodiversity that can benefit from the co-thinking approaches of psychology informed coaching.
+I woud be comfortable with the title **ADHD coach**, but I find it slightly restrictive.
+ADHD is not the only form of neurodiversity that can benefit from the co-thinking approaches of psychology informed coaching.

 **Whether you are looking for a coaching psychologist, ADHD coach, neurodiversity coach, disability coach or mentor then please get in touch [via email](mailto:mark@innovationinsociety.com) or [the contact form](#contact) to start a conversation.**